 Assistant Directors: Chorus students can apply to become an Assistant Director (AD) in 8th grade, which is a special assignment to help develop and produce the chorus spring musical.
 Applications are in 7th grade and based on merit.

 Carnegie Unit: To graduate high school, students have to collect points for classes, in different subject areas.
 Typically, one year of instruction in a subject for 1 period per day is 1 Carnegie Unit.
-At HMS, students who take Accelerated Math or World Languages can earn a Carnegie Unit for each.
+At HMS, students who take 8th grade Accelerated Math, 8th grade Physical Science, or World Languages can earn a Carnegie Unit for each.
 This means the grade earned in middle school will count towards their high school graduation GPA.

 Content Area Classes: Classes where a specific subject is taught, such as language arts, geography, history, math, science, technology, art or foreign languages.

 Core Subjects: Math, science, language arts, and social studies are the core subjects.
 Special subjects include art, music, PE, science lab, and French.